2019 Coordinated Election

 Hot Sulphur Springs, CO 80451

 Be sure to sign the affidavit on your ballot envelope.
-If your stub falls off, please return it with your ballot.
-A detached stub does not disqualify your vote.

 A voter can go to www.GoVoteColorado.com to see if we have received his or her ballot.

 If we have not received a voter’s ballot, the voter can come to the County Administration Building and vote in person.
 If a voter decides to do that and we get his or her ballot in the mail, we will void the ballot received in the mail.